 Some of the BEST team building programs to help employees deal with concerns and constructively embrace change include:

-Competition to Collaboration®: Teams compete by tackling different challenges like Kaizen, Speed Order, or Pipeline.
+Teams compete in our Competition to Collaboration® by tackling different challenges like Kaizen, Speed Order, or Pipeline.
 The activities are designed to foster healthy competition and sharpen strategic thinking skills.
-In the second half of the program, teams must share knowledge in order to maximize the collective success of all teams.
+In the second half of the program, teams must share knowledge to maximize the collective success of all teams.

-Igniting Team Performance Series™: Igniting Team Performance offers a customizable program, with dozens of team-building activities to choose from based on the pre-program needs assessment.
+Igniting Team Performance Series™ offers a customizable program, with dozens of team-building activities to choose from based on the pre-program needs assessment.
 For teams that already work well together, Igniting Team Performance offers a challenging and engaging program to test and enhance leadership, communication, meeting management, and goal-setting abilities.

 AI will have massive impacts on the workplace, eliminating some roles while changing others and creating entirely new jobs.
 Employees are, understandably, both excited by and concerned about the potential impacts of this technology.